min2ha/ukwa-site/content/target/69030/index.en.md

   "subject": "Brexit"
 }

-# Conservative Home: A second referendum?
-The poll data suggests Greening’s idea would be a total disaster for the Conservatives

 It’s hard to judge that offering a second referendum would be anything but a total disaster for the Conservative Party.
 It would not only be a direct breach of trust with most of the electorate – including many, but obviously not all, of those that voted Remain.
 It would also strongly indicate that the Party wanted to stay in the EU, which would further irritate grassroots.